Why Does Cocaine Cause Nosebleeds, Weight Loss, & Bloodshot Eyes?

-Cocaine is most commonly abused by snorting it, smoking it, or by mixing it with liquid like water and then injecting it.
+Cocaine is most commonly abused by snorting it, smoking it, or by dissolving it in water and then injecting it.
 The immediate effects of cocaine include extreme euphoria, a rush of energy, decreased need for sleep, and other effects.
 Cocaine abuse is also associated with numerous short-term and long-term negative health effects.

 Very often, individuals who snort cocaine suffer effects to their nasal passages.
 According to several articles published in the journal Plastic Reconstructive Surgery:

 - A significant long-term effect that often occurs from cocaine abuse is damage to the nose.

 - Nasal damage is most often caused by snorting or sniffing cocaine.

 - Snorting cocaine results in an increase in nasal congestion and nasal discharge that appears similar to the common cold or an allergy.

 - The snorting or sniffing of cocaine irritates the very sensitive lining in the nasal passages, and this can cause them to rupture and bleed, leading to frequent nosebleeds (epistaxis).